Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Monte Carlo -- an invaluable method

 \section{Monte Carlo -- an invaluable method}

-One resorts to Monte Carlo algorithms when faster-converging numerical approaches are not applicable; such is usually the case in statistical physics and quantum field theory -- especially when estimating high-dimensional integrals with sums.
-A Riemann sum of $n-$terms evaluated, for example, by the Simpsons rule deviates from the exact value of the integral by an amount proportional to $n^{-4/d}$.
-In comparison to that, for most Monte Carlo methods, the error scales as $n^{-1/2}$ (square root of the computational budget) and is independent on the dimensionality of the integral.
-Thus, already for $d>8$ Monte Carlo outperforms the Simpsons rule.
-This point is stressed in Sokal's lecture notes \cite{96Sokal} and is accompanied by cautionary words: "Monte Carlo is an extremely bad method; it should be used only when all alternative methods are worse."
-Such is precisely the case in statistical physics, where Monte Carlo algorithms are often irreplaceable.
+We resort to Monte Carlo algorithms when faster converging numerical approaches are inapplicable.
+Such is usually the case in statistical physics and in quantum field theory, where we often need to evaluate high-dimensional integrals.
+For example, a well-known discretization technique, Simpson's rule\cite{integralhouse} estimates a $d$-dimensional integral by partitioning it into $n$ segments with an error proportional to $n^{-4/d}$.
+In comparison, for the majority of Monte Carlo methods, the error scales as $n^{-1/2}$ and more importantly the error is independent of the dimension.
+Already for $d>8$ the Monte Carlo method outperforms Simpson's rule.
+However, Monte Carlo is still rather slow, and thus one should think of Monte Carlo as a useful last resort -- as Sokal in his lecture notes cautions:\cite{97Sokal} ``Monte Carlo is an extremely bad method; it should be used only when all alternative methods are worse.''